5 of them.

 In many ways, the Panama Canal Company didn’t need to instigate the rebels.
 They simply needed to offer aid to the already discontented and defeated liberal leaders of the civil war.
 And that is what they did.

 1903 Timeline of Rebellion

 - Nov 3 – Rebellion begins with US support

-- Nov 6 – US officially recognizes the new Republic of Panama
+- Nov 6 – the US officially recognizes the new Republic of Panama

-- Nov 18 – Panama signs treaty with US – granting it exclusive & permanent possession of the Panama Canal Zone.
+- Nov 18 – Panama signs a treaty with the US – granting it exclusive & permanent possession of the Panama Canal Zone.

 Many Panamanians were not happy with their new leaders signing this deal.
 They thought of it as an infringement on their country’s new national sovereignty.